thhamon/SynoTerm/README.md

 ### 3.6 Loading Results for Validation

-  Menu Data Loading
+    In Menu Data Loading

       then "Inferred relation"

          Select the file with the extension ".res.db"

 ### 3.7 Validation Process